-997% in 7 days
+997% in seven days...

-And 734% in 1 day .
+And 734% in one day .

-Host: So you’re telling us that $10,000 into each of those 3 trades...
-You could have turned into $245,600
+Host: So you’re telling us that $10,000 into each of those three trades...
+Could have turned into $245,600 if you were lucky enough to nail all of them with expert timing.

 Nate: You can see why I love teaching people this strategy.
-I’ve shown nearly 50 recent examples of how well this strategy can work in any market right there for the viewers at home to see
+I’ve shown nearly 50 recent examples of how well this strategy can work in any market.

+The data speaks for itself.
+A run like this stands out.
+It’s right there for the viewers at home to see.

 It’s my mission to help everyday people make a lot of money in the markets.

-Host: Let’s take a look at what some of your happiest VIP students have said from following your premium services.
-Phil writes:
+Host: Let’s take a look at what some of your happiest VIP students have said about following your premium services.
+Phil writes...

-“Nate thanks for the CVNA trade. took 450% win appy days!"!” – Phil
+“Nate thanks for the CVNA trade. took 450% win [within a few hours].
+Happy days!”

-Another user wrote:
+Another user wrote...

 “For those who are contemplating whether or not to join...I can share with you just Day 1 already paid for my subscription 10X!
-Nate is a really great teacher! – Orovena”
+Nate is a really great teacher!” – Orovena

-And Wrote:
+And Steve wrote...

+“Not to brag but because of Nate I was able to hit my first ever 1000% gain after just 5 days.
+Closed while on the golf course yesterday.”

-Now not all of your readers have seen results like these.
+Now, not all of your readers have seen results like these.
 But anyone can see you’re the kind of person that people can lean on when trading isn’t going their way.
-That’s what being a great being a great teacher is all about.
-Nate: Thanks [Host], Now more than ever people need to a new approach to the markets.
+That’s what being a great teacher is all about.
+Nate: Thanks, [Host].
+Now more than ever, people need a new approach to the markets.

 Because the old ways just aren’t working anymore.

-A BRAND NEW WEALTH-BUILDING INITATIVE
+A BRAND-NEW WEALTH-BUILDING INITATIVE

-Host: And after seeing your One Ticker Payouts demonstration today... it sounds like people need your strategy NOW!
-Nate: I’m dedicated to help people weed out the noise.
-Eliminate 8,251 of the 8,252 publicly traded stocks And master this One Ticker Payouts strategy // Transition for the control (Variation without “Nate’s Current Ticker Of The Month” Section) // That’s why, starting on Monday at noon, I’m giving people the chance to trade One Ticker Payouts with me LIVE...
+Host: And after seeing your One-Ticker Payouts demonstration today... it sounds like people need your strategy NOW!
+Nate: I’m dedicated to helping people weed out the noise...
+Eliminate 8,251 of the 8,252 publicly traded stocks...
+And master this One-Ticker Payouts strategy. // Transition for the control (Variation without “Nate’s Current Ticker Of The Month” Section) // That’s why, starting on Monday at noon, I’m giving people the chance to trade One-Ticker Payouts with me LIVE...
 Every single week. //End Transition for the control// // PICKUP SECTION FOR TEST (VARIATION 1) //

-And to help you get started I’m even going to give you the ticker I am trading this month!
-Host: That’s very generous of you Nate. *Turn to Camera* Folks, if you’re watching at home...
-Below there is a button which links to a page and on it you’ll find Nate’s ticker for this month’s.
+And to help you get started, I’m even going to give you the ticker I’m trading this month!
+Host: That’s very generous of you, Nate. *Turn to Camera* Folks, if you’re watching at home...
+Below, there is a button that links to a new webpage – that’s where you’ll find Nate’s ticker for this month.

-[YES, I WANT NATE’S ONE TICKER PAYOUTS]
+[YES, I WANT NATE’S ONE-TICKER PAYOUTS]

-Click on the link below.
-A new page will pop up... as our conversation here will continue.
-On that next page, you’ll find the current stock that Nate is trading this month.
-There’s no risk to click... you won’t lose your place here...
+After you click that button and the new page pops up... our conversation here will continue.
+On the next page, you’ll find the current stock that Nate is trading this month.
+There’s no risk to click... you won’t lose your place here.

 The page will open in a new tab so you won’t be bumped out of this broadcast.

 Nate: And listen...
-On that new page you’ll also notice that you have the exclusive opportunity to trade One Ticker Payouts with me...
+On that new page, you’ll also notice that you have the exclusive opportunity to trade One-Ticker Payouts with me...
 LIVE every week! // END PICKUP SECTION FOR TEST (VARIATION 1) //

-One Ticker Payouts LIVE!
+One-Ticker Payouts LIVE!

 Host: You were telling me about this before the interview...
-Can you tell the viewers what exactly is One Ticker Payouts LIVE?
+Can you tell the viewers what exactly One-Ticker Payouts LIVE is?

 Nate:

 Sure...
-Every Monday I will be broadcasting LIVE at noon where I’ll reveal my One Ticker Payouts game plan for the week.
-I’m talking about...
+Every Monday I will be broadcasting LIVE at noon to reveal my One-Ticker Payouts game plan for the week.
+I’ll be talking about...